 The right to vote has been called the “crown jewel” of American liberties.
 Lawyers for Civil Rights has actively worked to enhance this right since the 1970s.
 Our advocacy has included voting rights litigation and initiatives that have served historically disenfranchised communities throughout the Commonwealth.
 LCR’s Voting Rights Project consists of three focus areas of voter protection, litigation, and advocacy, which are designed to effectively channel resources and focus our efforts to achieve equality and protect advances in voting rights for racial and ethnic minorities and other traditionally disenfranchised groups.

-- Election Protection: We coordinate the largest non-partisan voter protection campaign in Massachusetts.
-In the 2016 presidential election, we trained and coordinated over 500 volunteers to monitor polling sites across the Commonwealth.
-We also provided real-time support to voters through our Election Protection Hotline (866-OUR-VOTE).
+We coordinate the largest non-partisan voter protection campaign in New England.
+In presidential elections, we train and coordinate over 500 volunteers to monitor polling sites across Massachusetts.
+We also provide real-time support to voters through our Election Protection Hotline (866-OUR-VOTE).

-- Huot et al. v.
-City of Lowell et al.: Federal lawsuit challenging the at-large electoral system for electing Lowell’s City Council and School Committee, which dilutes the vote of communities of color in violation of the Voting Rights Act and the U.S. Constitution.
-Additional information available here (English), here (Spanish), and here (Khmer).
+Huot v.
+City of Lowell: Federal lawsuit challenging the at-large electoral system for electing Lowell’s City Council and School Committee, which dilutes the vote of communities of color in violation of the Voting Rights Act and the U.S. Constitution.

-- Legislative Advocacy: In conjunction with our community partners, the Lawyers’ Committee has testified in support of numerous election modernization initiatives pending before the state legislature.
+In collaboration with our community partners, we advocate in support of numerous election modernization initiatives pending before the state legislature.

 News and Resources